The Building

 Basil Staples, a life-long Stockton Springs resident, always hoped that some day his hometown would have a free, public library.
 In his retirement, he decided to bring his dream to fruition.
 Not one to let the lack of financial backing prevent his dream from becoming a reality, Basil came up with the idea of starting a “Bottles for Books” campaign to fund the library’s purchase of books and videos.
 Since its inception in 2001, Bottles to Books has generated over $6,000 per year thanks to the generosity of many local friends of the library who donate their refundable bottles and cans to ensure new items are continually being added to the Library holdings.

-Along with Basil and his late-wife Mary, a retired local school teacher who was also the first Library Director, a great many dedicated and hard working volunteers have joined together over the years to create and maintain the little gem that is home to both the Stockton Springs Community Library and the Stockton Springs Historic Society.
+Along with Basil and his wife Mary Staples, a retired local school teacher who was also the first Library Director, a great many dedicated and hard working volunteers have joined together over the years to create and maintain the little gem that is home to both the Stockton Springs Community Library and the Stockton Springs Historic Society.

 “Mary’s Room” is named in honor of Mary Staples.
 Steps leading to the room read one word at a time vertically up the risers, “Climb the stairs to Mary’s room.”